Django Interview Questions

 10

-11 objects = models.Manager() # Default manager
+11 objects = models.Manager()

-12 active_users = ActiveManager() # Custom manager
+12 active_users = ActiveManager()

-164. How can you customize the Django admin interface (e.g., using list_display, search_fields, inlines)?
+134. How can you customize the Django admin interface (e.g., using list_display, search_fields, inlines)?

-Common customization options include list_display to control columns shown in the list view, search_fields to enable search functionality, list_filter for sidebar filters, and inlines to edit related models on the same page.
+The Django admin interface can be customized by defining a ModelAdmin class and registering it with the model.
+Common customization options include list_display for columns in the list view, search_fields to enable search, list_filter for sidebar filters, and inlines to edit related models on the same page.

 Example: